 I brushed past him, determined not to show how hard I was shaking.
 Anger was thrashing in my chest, but there was also something else — a hollow pit in my stomach that hurt and told me sleep would be impossible tonight.

 “Goodnight.”
 My whisper was barely audible.
 Potter didn’t respond, crossing his arms, strange gaze never leaving me.

 I ran out of the room like my life depended on it.

 “And you, my friend, look completely constipated.”
-Snatching the newspaper away and ignoring the ensuing offended gasp, I stood up and stalked over to the sink, breathing rather harsh.
+Snatching the newspaper away and ignoring the ensuing offended gasp, I stalked over to the trash can, breathing harshly in frustration.

 Dom’s chair, which had been leaning precariously backwards, slammed forward onto its two front legs.
 “No, seriously Aggy!”
 My best friend protested, tendrils of curly hair trembling as she shook her head.
 “Freddy’s right!
 You look totally human!”
 She paused.
 “Well.
 More or less.
-Maybe with a hint of goblin thrown in there...“
+Maybe with some goblin blood mixed in there...“

-The three of us were in the Potter’s kitchen, which—now that it was morning and everything was filled with warm sunlight and the smell of cinnamon rolls—seemed completely different from the shadowy lair where Potter and I had held our little Fridge Access Showdown last night.
-Fred and Dom had come over for Christmas, bringing with them a mountain of presents and some bad news for me.
-And when I say ‘news,’ I mean that in the most literal sense.
+The three of us were in the Potters' kitchen, which — now that it was morning and everything was filled with warm sunlight and the smell of cinnamon rolls — seemed completely different from the shadowy lair where Potter and I had held our little Fridge Access Showdown last night.
+Fred and Dom had come over for Christmas, bringing with them a mountain of presents and some bad news for me — and I mean that in the most literal sense.